haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_loader.md

   - guides/v1.0/frontend-dev-guide/javascript/widget_loader.html
 ---

-<h2>Overview</h2>
+<h2>概述</h2>
-The Loader {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} blocks page content (all content or a part of it).
+The Loader {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} blocks page content (all content or a part of it).
 Its intended use is blocking content when an Ajax request is being sent.
 But it can be initialized for non-Ajax tasks as well.

-The Loader widget source is <a href="{{ site.mage2000url }}lib/web/mage/loader.js" target="_blank">lib/web/mage/loader.js</a>.
+The 加载小工具 source is <a href="{{ site.mage2000url }}lib/web/mage/loader.js" target="_blank">lib/web/mage/loader.js</a>.

-<h2 id="loader_init">Initialize the loader widget</h2>
+<h2 id="loader_init">Initialize the 加载小工具</h2>
-The loader widget is initialized as described in <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html" target="_blank">JavaScript initialization</a>.
+The 加载小工具 is initialized as described in <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html" target="_blank">JavaScript initialization</a>.

 <h2 id="loader_options">Options</h2>
-The loader widget has the following options:
+The 加载小工具 has the following options:
 <ul>
 <li><a href="#l_icon">icon</a></li>
 <li><a href="#l_template">template</a></li>